 - Hi-FIVE Movement

 - Articles & Stories

-Counselling is confidential and provided at no cost for students currently enrolled at SFU.
+Counselling is confidential and provided at no cost for SFU students.

-- Book an appointment with an Access Case Manager who provides a same-day 30 minute appointment.
-They will provide mental health support and/or referral to appropriate services and resources, like an external Indigenous counsellor.
+Book an appointment with an Access Case Manager who provides a same-day 30 minute appointment.
+They will provide mental health support and/or referral to appropriate services and resources, like a doctor, HCS mental health support or an external Indigenous counsellor.

 Find other support options available with Health & Counselling including drop-in programs, groups, and virtual counselling.